How to Easily Teach Yourself a New Language

 Replace “have to” and “need to” with “want to” when thinking about your language lessons.
 There’s a reason time flies when you’re enjoying what you love.
 It’s because we want to be doing it.
 The same is true for language learning.
 If you approach it with the same zeal you do for the other things you enjoy in life, studying will be a breeze.

 Starting with complex lessons first could quickly end your language learning enthusiasm.
+Comprehensible input is fun because it focuses on context instead of grammar.
 Don’t like those troubling grammatical concepts?
 Skip them.
 Hate verb conjugation?
 Avoid it.
 In the beginning, you need a lot of small successes to build upon for future ones.
 Don’t worry about making it too challenging, especially at first.
 You’ll already have plenty of difficulties to overcome in the beginning.
-Don’t make it harder on yourself than it needs to be.
+Don’t make teaching yourself a language harder than it needs to be.

 There’s a lot of new information to cover when you first start out learning a foreign language.
 With all the new vocabulary, pronunciation, and grammar, it can seem like too big of a task to accomplish.
 This is where a learning strategy called chunking can help.
 Chunking is taking a massive project and then breaking it down into smaller pieces.